 - The U.S. Food and Drug Administration offers guidelines on how to properly dispose of medication in other ways on their website at www.fda.gov/drugs.

 SEWER OVERFLOW CLAIMS NOTICE:

 On January 2, 2002, Public Act 222 of 2001 came into effect.
 This new State law provides procedures to be followed in making a claim in the event of a sewage overflow or backup on your property.
 The following information is required to be provided, in writing, within 45 days of the date the sewer overflow or backup was discovered or should have been discovered:

 - Your name, address and telephone number.

 - The date of discovery of any property damages or physical injuries.

 - A brief description of your claim.

 Failure to provide this information within 45 days of the date that the damage or physical injury was discovered, or should have been discovered, will prevent you from being able to make a claim against the Charter Township of Orion for economic damages.
-The information should be sent to Jeff Stout, Director of Public Services, Orion Township, 2525 Joslyn Rd., Lake Orion, MI 48360.
+The information should be sent to Bill Basigkow, Water and Sewer Superintendent, Orion Township, 2525 Joslyn Rd., Lake Orion, MI 48360.